RoySegall/gizra.com/src/_posts/2018-02-16-Travis-speed.md

 ## Caching

-To start, if your `.travis.yml` lacks the `cache:` directive, then you might start wiin the easiest place: caching dependencies.
+To start, if your `.travis.yml` lacks the `cache:` directive, then you might start in the easiest place: caching dependencies.
 For a Drupal-based project, it's a good idea to think about caching all the modules and libraries that must be downloaded to build the project (it uses a buildsystem, doesn't it?).
 So even a variant of:

 ```yml
 cache: